Friday, March 20, 2009

 For many years, before city water came to my rural community, our well went dry with the regularity of someone on Metamucil, forcing me to undertake the loathsome chore of Laundromat Duty.

 This was similar in many ways to military K.P., however, there was no dog-faced drill sergeant pointing out a mountain of spuds waiting to be peeled.
 Instead, there were several children who had worn the same jeans for so long one could stand them up in a corner for the night (the jeans, not the kids).
 And maybe, there was a husband with a few tender words.
-He takes my hand, looks into my eyes and says...
+He took my hand, looked into my eyes and said...

 “Honey, dinner was great and the candles were a lovely touch, but this is my last pair of clean underwear.”